 Clients often ask me to recommend books.
 Here are 14 favourites within the personal growth field, science, sociology, and philosophy that support my work and have influenced my thinking.
 Some are certainly eye - and mind - opening!
 In alphabetical order by author:

 This gem of a book offers the psychological and spiritual understanding which has the potential to heal our troubled world.
 Discover ‘The Three Principles’ - the foundational, universal principles that create our experience of life.
-The deeper your understanding, the better your quality of life.
+The deeper your understanding of these Principles, the better your quality of life.
 “This book offers solace to the world-weary, hope to the discouraged, direction to the lost and contentment to the discontented.”
+My other favourite Syd Banks book (and perhaps a better one for young adults) is: The Enlightened Gardener.

 Bryson has taken his background in travelogue writing and merged it with science.
-He confronts his greatest challenge: to understand - and if possible answer - the oldest, biggest questions about the universe and ourselves.
+He confronts his greatest challenge: to understand the oldest, biggest questions about the universe and ourselves.
 It is a fascinating journey through time and space.
 Key insight: We are capable of doing and achieving many things, especially when we apply our minds to solve problems that are seemingly impossible.

 The often overwhelming realities of daily life may leave you feeling uncertain about how to realize your life’s true purpose—what spiritual teachers call dharma.
 Cope says that in order to have a fulfilling life you must, in fact, discover the deep purpose hidden at the very core of your self.
 Cope describes the process of unlocking the unique possibility harboured within every human soul.
 The secret, he asserts, can be found in the pages of a two-thousand-year-old spiritual classic called the Bhagavad Gita—an ancient allegory about the path to dharma, told through a timeless dialogue between the fabled archer, Arjuna, and his divine mentor, Krishna.
 A book for anyone wishing to penetrate the mystery of what the ancients called karma and dharma and what we call living an authentic life.